 Customers want to feel special when they contact your brand representatives, not like they’re just another number.
 Presenting them with personalized, efficient, and accurate service is the best way to cement the customer-brand relationship.

 What Is Customer Experience?

 Essentially, customer experience is the overall perception customers have interacting and engaging with your brand across a number of platforms.
-It’s not based off of one interaction, but the quality and level of service customers receive as a whole from your brand.
+It’s not based on one interaction, but on the quality and level of service customers receive as a whole from your brand.

 This perception can be based on comments from other customers or through reading online reviews.
 Or, it can be based on personal individual encounters with your brand.
 Generally, customer experiences are tied to good or bad customer service.

 Simply put, customer experience is defined by your brand’s reputation and whether or not you strive to cultivate strong, positive relationships with your patrons.